profe-ajedrez/johnny/README.md

 ## Features

-* Minimal dependencies: Only alpacadecimal as backend for calculations.
+* Minimal dependencies: Only [Gyro decimal](https://github.com/profe-ajedrez/gyro) as backend for calculations.

 * Decimal Arithmetic: The Johnny module provides a set of types and functions for decimal arithmetic, including Decimal types for representing decimal values and functions for adding, subtracting, multiplying, and dividing decimal values.